druce/druce.github.io/_posts/2024-01-13-prompting.md

 If you have a team of 12 analysts or bankers, and you could save each an hour a day, it might even pay to have an FTE prompt engineer who collects tasks and good outputs and writes good prompts and A/B tests them for the team.

 A good ChatGPT prompt creates a zero-shot or few-shot machine learning model, and may get you 80% of the value of a trained machine learning model for tasks like classification, data scrubbing etc. For many tasks, the answer to, 'what is the simplest thing that might actually work', is ChatGPT.
+And of course, for writing tasks, for generating a first cut at Python code, ChatGPT can be nothing short of miraculous.

 If you wouldn't sneer at getting those benefits by writing an Excel macro or Python program to automate your work, no reason to object to learning ChatGPT's strange ways to get good results.